The-Chosen-One-O5/The-Chosen-One-O5/README.md

 - ⚡ Always vibing to cosmic music while coding
 - 📚 Currently acing CBSE Class 12 with 145 IQ power
 - 🎨 Draw cosmic scenes and design space-themed posters
+- 🌌 Believe every line of code is a star in the digital universe

 ---